The Price of Fame

 The Price of Fame is the fifth album by American rapper Bow Wow.
 It was released on December 19, 2006, by Bow Wow's LBW Entertainment and Sony Urban Music.
 Guest features include appearances from Lil Wayne, Pimp C, Chris Brown and more.
 Jermaine Dupri supplied beats and was the executive producer.
 The song "I'm a Flirt", a collaboration with R. Kelly, was included as a hidden track on the CD release.

 The Price of Fame received negative reviews from music critics but was a commercial success.
 The album debuted at number 6 on the US Billboard 200 chart, selling 262,000 copies in the first week.
 A month later the album was certified Gold by the Recording Industry Association of America (RIAA) in January 2007.

 Singles

 The first single from the album was "Shortie Like Mine" featuring Chris Brown and Johntá Austin; released on October 3, 2006; it peaked at number 9 on the US Billboard Hot 100 chart.
 The second single was "Outta My System" featuring T-Pain; released on February 13, 2007, it peaked at number 22 on the chart.
 The third single "I Don't Know About That".

+Critical reception

+AllMusic's David Jeffries critiqued that Bow Wow's attempts to mature as a rapper were diminished by "pulled punches and editing of the cuss words" throughout the album, along with Dupri's middling beats and an insubstantial guest list, concluding that "if you don't have a poster of Bow Wow in your locker, check the singles and skip the album."
+Matt Tomer of RapReviews commended Dupri's "club-worthy" production but criticized Bow Wow's slow delivery and "pitiful lyrics" that recycle "a limited number of rehashed and reoccurring themes."